torchnyu/blog/_posts/2020-08-02-into-the-interview.md

 # After The Interview

+If you have multiple interviews, like with an on-site, you'll need to keep yourself in the right mindset in between interviews.
+Try to relax, let your mind recover from the interview.
+I tend to drink a lot of water and maybe a coffee.
+You can do some breathing techniques or repeat some mental mantras if that helps.
+Multiple interviews are *hard*.
+I've been totally fried after three in a row.

+If you think that you did badly on one interview, try to not let it affect your attitude going into your next one.
+You can do it!

-Once you're done with the interview, go relax!
+Once you're done, go relax!
 Often I treat myself to a nice meal.
+Interviewing is tough and just getting through it is an accomplishment.

 As for results, try to have zero expectations.
 I've gotten jobs when I thought I did badly and I've gotten rejected when I thought I did